nuejs/nue/packages/nuejs.org/docs/content.md

 # Content authoring
 Nue comes with a simple content assembly language for marketers, copywrites, and technical writers.
-You can rapidly build web pages without ever touching a single line of code.
+You can rapidly build complex web pages without ever touching a single line of code.
+You no longer need complex cloud-based content management systems.
+Just simple versionable text-files, directly accessible on your file system, and editable with your favourite editor.

 ## Markdown for rich, interactive content